 The variable m is used to compute the number of matrices that are required; this is the smallest integer that is not less than the base-2 logarithm of n.
-(This is computed by discrete integration as Conjure currently does not support a logarithm operator; this may change in a future release.)
+(This is computed by discrete integration as Essence currently does not have a logarithm operator.)
 The value of connected is then based on whether whether reach [m] contains any false entries.

-This model is the fastest yet, but it generates intermediate distance matrices, each containing $n^{}2$ variables.
-We omit the solutions here, but they show how the number of true values increases, until reaching a fixed point.
+This model performs well for small graphs, but it generates intermediate distance matrices, each containing n\\2 variables.
+For large graphs the number of intermediate variables used to represent these intermediate distance matrices grows quickly, which causes Savile Row to run out of memory.
+We omit the solutions here.
+The sequence of solutions shows how the number of true values in the reachability matrices increases, until reaching a fixed point.